 The goal of cognitive-communication treatment is to maximize the individual’s quality of life and communication success, using whichever approach or combination of approaches meets the needs and values of that individual.

-The following are brief descriptions of both general and specific treatments for persons with cognitive-communication disorders associated with dementia.
-Some treatment approaches are considered compensatory, and some are considered restorative in nature.
-Compensatory treatment approaches focus on teaching methods and skills to compensate for or overcome deficits that are not amenable to retraining.
+The following are brief descriptions of general and specific treatments for persons with cognitive-communication disorders associated with dementia.
+Some treatment approaches are considered compensatory, and some are considered restorative.
+Compensatory treatment approaches focus on teaching the individual specific methods and skills to compensate for or overcome deficits that are not amenable to retraining.
 Restorative treatments involve direct therapy aimed at improving or restoring impaired function(s) through retraining.

-Assistive technology (AT) is a generic term that includes assistive, adaptive, and rehabilitative devices and services for individuals with disabilities.
-An assistive technology device is any item, piece of equipment, or system—whether commercial, modified, or customized—that is used to increase, maintain, or improve the functional capabilities of a person with disabilities.
+Assistive technology (AT) includes assistive, adaptive, and rehabilitative devices and services for individuals with disabilities.
+An AT device is any item, piece of equipment, or system—whether commercial, modified, or customized—that is used to increase, maintain, or improve the functional capabilities of a person with disabilities.

 Cognitive Stimulation Therapy

 Cognitive stimulation therapy (CST) is a group treatment for individuals with mild to moderate dementia.
 CST uses theme-based, mentally stimulating, relevant activities aimed at improving cognitive function (e.g., thinking, concentration, and memory).
 Individuals are actively engaged in optimal learning environments—typically, in a small-group setting (e.g., Aguirre, Woods, Spector, & Orrell, 2013; Woods, Aguirre, Spector, & Orrell, 2012).

 Computer-Based Cognitive Interventions